tkurbad/picons/README.md

   * NO spaces
   * NO fancy symbols
   * LOWERCASE
-  * Time sharing channels, names seperated by "_".
+  * Time sharing channels, names seperated by `_`.
   * Sometimes it's useful to add a country code, do it like this, -gb, -de, -ru, -pl at the end of the logo's name.
-ISO country codes link can be found in "picons.sh".
+ISO country codes link can be found in `picons.sh`.
-  * If the channelname contains a "+", you use a "+", if it's a timeshift channel, use "plus1".
+  * If the channelname contains a `+`, you use a `+`, if it's a timeshift channel, use `plus1`.
-  * For tv channels use the prefix "tv."
+  * For tv channels use the prefix `tv.`
-  * For radio channels use the prefix "radio."
+  * For radio channels use the prefix `radio.`

 Serviceref:
   * UPPERCASE
   * NO DUPLICATE entries
-  * Only the unique part of a serviceref is used, beginning with "tv." or "radio." depending on what it is and ending with ".uid".
+  * Only the unique part of a serviceref is used, beginning with `tv.` or `radio.` depending on what it is and ending with `.uid`.
 The rest of the serviceref is generated accordingly.

 Extension:
   * .png or .uid